 For added flavor, Sam Hayward, chef of Fore Street in Portland, Maine, likes to grill his lamb shanks before braising them.
 Prepare 2-4 days ahead.

-1 small sprig fresh rosemary, leaves finely chopped
+- 1 sprig fresh rosemary (small sprig), leaves finely chopped

 - Sea salt and freshly ground black pepper